mixu/markdown-styles/readme.md

 - `{{~> toc}}`: renders the table of contents
 - `{{title}}`: renders the title from the metadata section

 Any metadata fields you have defined in the page's metadata section can be referenced in `page.html` by name.
-For example, `{{title}}` is replaced with the value of the `title` field when the template is rendered.
+For example, `{{title}}` is replaced with the value of the `title` metadata field when the template is rendered.

 You can include your own helpers and partials in your custom layout as shown below.